EventGhost/EventGhost/_build/data/docs/controlling_your_living_room_with_eventghost/index.rst

 From there navigate the file path to the program you want to open.
 In my case, the path was :file:`C:\\Program Files\\iTunes\\iTunes.exe`.
-After you have pressed the OK button, you will see your newly added macro with the action in your configuration.
+After you have pressed the :guilabel:`OK` button, you will see your newly added macro with the action in your configuration.
 Then drag and drop the IR event code you want to use from the logger to the macro you just created.

 .. image:: CYLRWE_launch_program_action.png
     :align: center